Hefty EnergyBag Program

 The right messages

-Plastic is not evil, but the way we use it and waste it is.
+Plastic is not evil, but the way we use and waste plastic is evil.
 If we want to protect our children, our health, and our environment, we’ve got great changes ahead of us to make.
 So let’s stick to books that teach our children the right messages about health and the environment.

 I hope this was helpful.
 Thank you for reading!